Battle of Alam el Halfa: Background

-The British in Malta were able to rebuild their strength to resume attacks on Axis supply convoys to North Africa.
+The British in Malta were able to rebuild their strength and resume attacks on Axis supply convoys to North Africa.
 From mid-August there was a big increase in Axis losses at sea, notably from a reinforced Mediterranean submarine force.
-At the end of August, the Axis forces had been reinforced by troops flown from Crete but were short of supplies, notably ammunition and petrol.
+At the end of August, the Axis had been reinforced by troops flown from Crete but were short of supplies, notably ammunition and petrol.
 There was a recovery in the armoured strength of Panzerarmee Afrika in August, German tank strength rising from 133 "runners" to 234 and the number of Italian runners increased from 96 to 281 (of which 234 were medium tanks).
 Luftwaffe strength increased to 298 aircraft from 210 before the Battle of Gazala and the Italian number rising to 460 aircraft.

-General Sir Harold Alexander—the new Commander-in-Chief (C-in-C) of Middle East Command—had only a short distance from the supply bases and ports in Egypt to the front line but supplies from Britain, the Commonwealth and the United States still took a long time to arrive.
-By the summer of 1942, equipment receipts began to increase, notably of new Sherman tanks and six-pounder anti-tank guns to supplement obsolete two-pounders.
-The RAF and associated air forces under command, supported by new American squadrons maintained a considerable degree of air superiority.
-Sources of military intelligence were integrated and by mid August, British and Allied forces were benefiting from tactically useful information.
+General Sir Harold Alexander, the new Commander-in-Chief (C-in-C) of Middle East Command, had only a short distance from the supply bases and ports in Egypt to the front line but supplies from Britain, the Commonwealth and the United States still took a long time to arrive.
+By the summer of 1942, equipment receipts began to increase, notably of new Sherman tanks and six-pounder anti-tank guns, to supplement the obsolete 2-pounders.
+The Desert Air Force, supported by new American squadrons, maintained a considerable degree of air superiority.
+Sources of military intelligence were integrated and by mid-August, British and Allied forces were benefiting from tactically useful information.

 German intelligence had warned Rommel of the arrival of a 100000 LT Allied convoy bringing new vehicles for the Allies in Egypt; reinforcements for the British would tilt the balance of advantage against the Axis.
-Rommel demanded from the Italian Comando Supremo in Rome 6000 ST of fuel and 2500 ST of ammunition before attacking at the end of the month but by 29 August, over 50 percent of the supply ships from Italy had been sunk and only 1500 ST of fuel had arrived at Tobruk.
+Rommel demanded from the Italian Comando Supremo in Rome 6000 ST of fuel and 2500 ST of ammunition before attacking at the end of the month but by 29 August, over 50 per cent of the supply ships from Italy had been sunk and only 1500 ST of fuel had arrived at Tobruk.
 Rommel had to gamble on a quick victory before the increasing power of the Eighth Army made defeat inevitable.
 After Albert Kesselring had agreed to lend some Luftwaffe fuel, Rommel had enough for 150 mi per vehicle with the troops and 250 mi for other vehicles.